Fans describe Dr. Raza’s Music as “If Dream Theater was an electronic band and Jordan was the only member”.

 A Dentist and Health Policy professional by training, Dr. Raza is a Progressive Rock keyboard artist who specializes in virtual instruments and breaking barriers when it comes to making music.
-What sets Dr. Raza apart from other progressive rock keyboard players is his complete Do It Yourself (DIY) approach to making music and avoiding elaborate productions.
-Sympathetic to the modern apartment lifestyle, Dr. Raza aims to push artistic barriers in a way that is accessible to anyone and sets out to prove that a person does not need elaborate gear and recording setup to make decent music.
+What sets Dr. Raza apart from other progressive rock keyboard players is his complete Do It Yourself (DIY) approach to making music and avoiding elaborate productions to remove artistic barriers and make music more accessible.

 Based in Toronto, Canada, Dr. Raza’s music focuses on the quintessential progressive rock elements: odd time signatures, concept album formats, non-traditional chord progressions, long song lengths with multiple parts.
 He emphasizes heavily that to fully and truly understand his music, fans must read the associated story that goes along with the albums and is found within the release notes.
 Being a fan of heavy distorted synthesizers, he uses a dizzying array of sounds that are cycled through from section to section.
 A true DIY person, Dr. Raza is also self-taught on his instrument (he claims YouTube is his teacher) and has never taken a real lesson in his life.
 He is, however, very heavily active as a music educator within the Greater Toronto Area, sculpting young minds to appreciate music in a deep and meaningful way.